Ndoria-hubs/python-dund/README.md

 - Open a Python Interpreter:

 You can run Python code in an interpreter or script.
-To start the interpreter, run: 'python' Import and Use the Functions:
+To start the interpreter, run: 'python'

-* ensure you have created yu have creatde your pwn python file ( filename.py )
+- ensure you have created yu have creatde your pwn python file ( filename.py )

 - You can import the functions from the lib.py file and use them.
 For example: